intel/scikit-learn-intelex/README.md

 Intel(R) Extension for Scikit-learn offers you a way to accelerate existing scikit-learn code.
 The acceleration is achieved through **patching**: replacing the stock scikit-learn algorithms with their optimized versions provided by the extension.

 One of the ways to patch scikit-learn is by modifying the code.
-You import an additional Python package (`sklearnex`) and enable optimizations via `sklearnex.patch_sklearn()`:
+You import an additional Python package (`sklearnex`) and enable optimizations via `sklearnex.patch_sklearn()` (Pay attention: need to import scikit-learn estimators after patching lines):

 - **Enable Intel CPU optimizations**